bobrik/docker-logstash-kafka/README.md

 This is [logstash](https://registry.hub.docker.com/u/bobrik/logstash/)
 image with installed kafka plugin.
-Versions are coming from kafka plugin, logstash is on latest stable version.
+Versions are coming from kafka plugins, logstash is on latest stable version.

 ## Running